Dorm-Based Overnight Programs

 We have two identical dorms on campus, Big Horn, and Henry.
 Each dorm has eight rooms for students, a community room for evening activities, a single designated room for teacher chaperones and/or parent volunteers and individual bathrooms for boys and girls.
 Each dorm can comfortably fit 32-40 students and 6 chaperones.
 Take a virtual tour of our Bighorn and Henry dorms.

 Tomahawk Ranch is a unique location in Baily, CO with 3 large all-season cains each with a indoor bathroom including toilets and showers.
 There are also seasonal sleeping accommodations which can be utilized by our larger groups in the early fall which require a short outdoor walk to the bathroom.
 All groups staying at Tomahawk Ranch will have hot breakfast and dinner served within a large dining hall.

 The professional kitchen staff at KSS are experienced in accommodating any dietary restrictions or food allergies our participants might have.
-We are also able to meet Kosher requirements if desired.
 We partner with schools and parents in order to completely understand the needs of each individual student and prepare food based on each child’s needs.
-Click here to view our typical menu for a 3 day and 2-night program along with the individual ingredients.
+With each overnight program we serve hot breakfast and dinners and provide students with a sack lunch to be eaten “on trail.”
+View our typical menu for a 3 day and 2-night program along with the individual ingredients.
 We encourage teachers and parents to review our menu and the contact us with any questions they may have.